paulheideman/TSne.jl/README.md

 Please observe, that it is not extensively tested.

-The examples in the 'examples' dir requires you to have Gadfly and RDatasets installed
+The examples in the 'examples' dir requires you to have Gadfly, MNIST and RDatasets installed

 **Please note:** At some point something changed in Julia which caused poor results, it took a while before I noted this but now  I have updated the implementation so that it works again.
 See the link below for images rendered using this implementation.